- Cost Overview at a Glance

 Young Families (Kids Under 18)

-Priority: Will with guardian nominations, life insurance beneficiary designations, healthcare directives
+Priority: Will with guardian nominations, life insurance beneficiary designations, healthcare directives.
+This is the single most important stage — the guardian designation alone is worth the cost.

-Priority: Living trust, comprehensive estate plan, tax planning
+Priority: Living trust (to avoid probate), comprehensive plan, early tax planning

 High Net Worth ($2M+ Estate)